taking a nap outside a gurudwara in Delhi

 Delhi is a massive city and there are thousands of hotels.
 But the best areas to stay in for a first time visitor are South or Central Delhi, this includes New Delhi.
 Almost all luxury and mid-priced hotels are in these areas.
 Many monuments and attractions are located in South and Central Delhi, and the metro is well connected there.

-Avoid Old Delhi and the Paharganj neighbourhood.
+Avoid Paharganj and Old Delhi neighbourhoods.
 Old Delhi is fabulous in terms of historic significance (and wonderful to visit for a day), but it’s noisy, congested and not the safest area to return to after dark.
 Paharganj is known as the backpacker area.
 It’s near the New Delhi Railway Station and like Old Delhi, it’s congested and noisy but without the historic significance.

 I don’t understand why so many budget travellers and first time visitors in Delhi end up in Paharganj.
 There are better budget options in much nicer parts of the city.